f-bader/TokenTacticsV2/README.md

 ### 0.2.3 (2023-07-23)

 * Backported [pull request](https://github.com/rvrsh3ll/TokenTactics/pull/9/) by [rotarydrone](https://github.com/rotarydrone) to convert ESTSAuth to access token

+## New Features in v2

+* Switched to `v2.0` of the Azure AD OAuth2 endpoint
+* Support for [continuous access evaluation](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/concept-continuous-access-evaluation) using the new `-UseCAE` switch
+* Made `ClientId` a parameter
+* Changed `client_id` for MSTeams
+* Added support for OneDrive and SharePoint
+* Added `IssuedAt`, `NotBefore`, `ExpirationDate` and `ValidForHours` in `ConvertFrom-JWTtoken` output in human readable format
+* Refactored the codebase to for easier maintenance

 ## Azure JSON Web Token ("JWT") Manipulation Toolset